clingen-data-model/allele/source/allele/resource/allele_instance/index.md

 : Code

 Requirements
-: Optional, permitted only if the SimpleAllele maps to a nucleotide sequence.
+: Optional, permitted only if the AlleleInstance maps to a nucleotide sequence.

 {:.h4-definition}
-#### SimpleAllele.primaryAminoAcidChangeType
+#### AlleleInstance.primaryAminoAcidChangeType

 {:.dl-horizontal .dl-definition}
 Definition